konalegi/asynk/README.md

 # Overview

-It's takes concepts of ruby gem called Hutch, but using Cellouid under hood for creating workers for processing queues, which requires significant memory requirments.
+It's takes concepts of ruby gem called Hutch, but using Cellouid under hood for creating workers for processing queues, which requires significant memory requirements.
-Also as limitation of ruby you cannot make heavy computations in ruby and gather true concurency.
-Async offers synchronous calls (RPC).
+Also as limitation of ruby you cannot make heavy computations in ruby and gather true concurrency.
+Asynk offers synchronous calls (RPC).

 ## Installation